MrOtherGuy/webext-native-messaging/README.md

 ```

 The name field might need to be the same as the json file name.
 The example would make Firefox **lauch** `rsio.exe` from the same path where the json file was found.
 Note that Firefox will launch the executable, not connect to an already running instance of the application.

+On Linux the `path`-key must be absolute path to the executable.

 The allowed_extensions field just tells that the native application wwill only receive connection from an extension of that specific ID.